Wiki · Individual Player · Last reviewed June 24, 2026

 He also appears as a coauthor on research around emergent complexity through multi-agent competition and dexterous in-hand manipulation.
 These projects share a theme: train systems through interaction, self-play, environment feedback, and scale rather than through static imitation alone.

 That lineage helps explain why Pachocki matters in the reasoning-model era.
-OpenAI's later o1/o3 framing again centers reinforcement learning, test-time computation, and models learning how to search, check, and improve their answers.
+OpenAI's later o1/o3 framing again centers reinforcement learning, test-time computation, and models learning how to search, check, use tools, and improve their answers.

 OpenAI's September 2024 o1 research post described a large-scale reinforcement-learning algorithm that teaches models to use chain-of-thought-like internal reasoning productively.
 The company reported that o1 performance improved with more reinforcement learning during training and more time spent thinking at test time.